This post contains affiliate links, what’s that? Click here

 I don’t really care for travel guides.
 There’s not much in them that you can’t find online these days.
 Except for Rick Steves.
 Rick Steves is a MUST if you’re traveling to Europe.
 His guides are very informative.
 He always has easy to follow walking tours of the cities, guides for museums (that have saved me money on audio guides and official tours), and amazing “where the locals eat” restaurant recommendations.
 Unfortunately for the rest of the world, his guides only cover Europe.

-This is hardly a secret, but it’s hard to beat a Kindle.
+It’s hard to beat a Kindle.
 Carry all the books you want without weighing yourself down.
-Download all the books you want before you leave home, just in case you don’t have a strong internet connection where you’re going.
+Download all the books you think you’ll read before you leave home, just in case you don’t have a strong internet connection where you’re going.

 Reusable Grocery Bag